bramyarao/PCA-RKCM/index.md

 <br/>
 ### Example 2: 1D Bi-material bar
 <div style="text-align: justify">
-In this example, the bar is made up of two materials in either half, which have different modulus of elasticity.
+In this example, the bar is made up of two materials in either half, which have different moduli of elasticity.
 More POD modes are required in order to obtain a reduced solution which captures the deformation of the full scale solution.
 </div>

 <p align="center">